PointGrow: Autoregressively Learned Point Cloud Generation with Self-Attention: Abstract

 \section{Abstract}

-A point cloud is an agile 3D representation, efficiently modeling an object's surface geometry.
-However, these surface-centric properties also pose challenges on designing tools to recognize and synthesize point clouds.
-This work presents a novel autoregressive model, \emph{PointGrow}, which generates realistic point cloud samples from scratch or conditioned on given semantic contexts.
-Our model operates recurrently, with each point sampled according to a conditional distribution given its previously-generated points.
-Since point cloud object shapes are typically encoded by long-range interpoint dependencies, we augment our model with dedicated self-attention modules to capture these relations.
-Extensive evaluation demonstrates that \emph{PointGrow} achieves satisfying performance on both unconditional and conditional point cloud generation tasks, with respect to fidelity, diversity and semantic preservation.
-Further, \emph{conditional PointGrow} learns a smooth manifold of given image conditions where 3D shape interpolation and arithmetic calculation can be performed inside.
+Generating 3D point clouds is challenging yet highly desired.
+This work presents a novel autoregressive model, \emph{PointGrow}, which can generate diverse and realistic point cloud samples from scratch or conditioned on semantic contexts.
+This model operates recurrently, with each point sampled according to a conditional distribution given its previously-generated points, allowing inter-point correlations to be well-exploited and 3D shape generative processes to be better interpreted.
+Since point cloud object shapes are typically encoded by long-range dependencies, we augment our model with dedicated self-attention modules to capture such relations.
+Extensive evaluations show that \emph{PointGrow} achieves satisfying performance on both unconditional and conditional point cloud generation tasks, with respect to realism and diversity.
+Several important applications, such as unsupervised feature learning and shape arithmetic operations, are also demonstrated.